Pitching tents, Hong Kong democracy protesters dig in for long haul

 In the first direct public comments by a senior Chinese leader in response to the protests, Premier Li Keqiang said Hong Kong authorities had the ability to protect the city's economic prosperity and social stability.

-"Maintaining the long-term prosperity and stability of Hong Kong is not only in China's interests but is mostly in the interests of the people of Hong Kong," Li said in Germany on Friday.
+"Maintaining the long-term prosperity and stability of Hong Kong is not only in China's interests but is mostly in the interests of the people of Hong Kong," Li said in Germany.
+(Additional reporting by Clare Baldwin; Writing by James Pomfret; Editing by Smon Cameron-Moore)

-Since Britain handed back control in 1997, China has ruled Hong Kong through a "one country, two systems" formula which allows wide-ranging autonomy and freedoms not enjoyed on the mainland and specifies universal suffrage as an eventual goal.

-The Communist Party leadership has dismissed the Hong Kong protests as illegal and has left Leung to find a solution.